caltech-netlab/caltech-netlab.github.io/README.md

 ### Git commands

-When you make some major changes to the webiste, you can follow these steps:
+When you make some major changes to the website, you can follow these steps:

 1. Clone the repository to local.
 ```